This site requires a more recent version of Adobe Flash Player to function properly.

 Alcoa is the leader in the production of aluminum products such as primary aluminum, fabricated aluminum, and alumina.
 The company is involved in every aspect of the industry including mining, refining, smelting, and recycling.

-Aluminum products and alumina represent more than three-fourths of Alcoa’s revenues; accordingly the company is heavily impacted by aluminum prices.
-The company's non-aluminum products include fasteners for aerospace and industrial customers.
+Aluminum products represent around 70% of Alcoa’s revenues; accordingly the company is heavily impacted by aluminum prices.

 As per the provisions of a law passed by its Parliament, the Indonesian government halted the exports of bauxite ore from the country in January 2014.
 The country intends to boost its domestic mineral processing capacity at the cost of exporting unprocessed mineral exports.
 Bauxite is the key mineral ingredient for the production of alumina.
 Indonesia used to account for 10-15% of global bauxite supply and was a major exporter to China, the world’s largest aluminum producer.
-A constriction of supply due to the Indonesian export ban would put upward pressure on the prices of bauxite, which is used to produce alumina, the precursor for aluminum.
-More expensive input prices will provide support to the prices of both aluminum and alumina.
+A constriction of supply due to the Indonesian export ban has supported bauxite prices.
+However, Indonesia partially relaxed this ban at the beginning of 2017.
+Further relaxation of export regulations in the country could boost global supply and dampen prices.

 How Does Trefis Modelling Work?